 ORAS project outline (PDF, only available in German)

 Extremists are increasingly using the internet and social networks for their propaganda.
 However, as yet there has been little research on the impact of internet propaganda on the real world.
 The PANDORA project is examining the extremist ideas presented on the internet and on social media and how they contribute to radicalisation.
 A further focus of the analysis will be whether there are any similarities between right-wing and Islamist propaganda.
 The project is intended to deliver tools and strategies for preventive measures, political education and early detection of radicalisation processes.

-PANDORA project outline (only available in German)
+PANDORA project outline (PDF, only available in German)

 Funding codes 13N13246 to 13N14248